 - Biodegradable or bio-derived.

-Today, we are working on the development of improved chemistries to meet the new needs of the industry.
+We have new products in development and are creating dielectric coolants that have very low viscosity coupled with high thermal performance using improved chemistries to meet the new needs of the industry.
 In doing so, we want to establish close partnerships with our customers to develop market leading materials for next generation fluids.
 Speak to us to get access to our latest development products.

 A shared dielectric fluid for motors, transmissions, and gearboxes